 We will always aim to install or repair windows from inside the property.
 If this is not possible, we will ask that you provide scaffolding.
 All scaffolding is required to have double guarded rails and toe boards to prevent our installers from falling.
 If scaffolding is required, we supply all our installers with a harness and lanyard which they can use to reduce the risk.

 As our work often involves handling lead products, our installers’ lead levels are checked regularly to ensure that the level is not increasing.
 Installers are provided with all the necessary equipment and disposable clothing to protect themselves from the lead.
 If results from tests highlight an increase in lead levels, a meeting is held with their manager and a discussion is held regarding whether they need to revisit the relevant training.
 At The Sash Window Workshop, the lead levels our installers have to keep to within are lower than those stipulated by the Health and Safety Executive.
-If lead levels reach levels which we deem as unacceptable, disciplinary action is taken.

 Our installation manager periodically travels to where we are carried out work to inspect the health and safety standards of the installation team, and records any actions taken to enforce health and safety standards.
 This is then reviewed, highlighting anyone who may require further training.
 Similar to the workshop employees, the installers are provided with thorough training when they initially join the company and can request further training in addition to the annual refresher training given to all employees.

 The Sash Window Workshop is a member of the Safe Contractor scheme, allowing us to ensure that any contractors that we use abide to our strict standards.

 While most of these rules are laid down in the 1974 Health and Safety at Work Act, it is important to ensure that the company you chose to work on your windows and doors complies with them to ensure the safety of your family and the local community.